Upstatement/craft-starter/README.md

 > **NOTE:** `your-project-name` should be the same name you replaced `craftstarter` with in the "Making it your own" section above

+## Importing Base Data

+The Craft Starter Kit comes with a few basic content entries to give an example of what kinds of things can be done.

+1. With your server closed, run `docker-compose start`
+2. Then to import the database run `cat craft.sql | docker-compose exec -T db mysql -uroot -proot craft`
+3. Then run `./bin/start` to re-start your development server.

 ## 🛠 Development Workflow

 1. Run `nvm use` to ensure you're using the correct version of Node